-- quilc_endpoint (Optional[str]) TCP or IPC endpoint of the Quil Compiler (quilc). - qpu_compiler_endpoint (Optional[str]) TCP or IPC endpoint of the QPU Compiler. - $\bullet \ \ \textbf{device} \ (\texttt{AbstractDevice}) PyQuil \ Device \ object \ to \ use \ as \ compilation \ target. \\$ - timeout (int) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted. - session (Optional[ForestSession]) ForestSession object, which manages engagement and configuration.
+- quilc_endpoint (Optional[str]) TCP or IPC endpoint of the Quil Compiler (quilc). - qpu_compiler_endpoint (Optional[str]) TCP or IPC endpoint of the QPU Compiler. - device (AbstractDevice) PyQuil Device object to use as compilation target. - timeout (float) Number of seconds to wait for a response from the client. - name (Optional[str]) Name of the lattice being targeted. - session (Optional[ForestSession]) ForestSession object, which manages engagement and configuration.